 What's the deal with the Victoria Theater?

 When I started all this, nobody who'd heard the Anthology could forget the sound of this eerily preposterous recording.
 It was, in its own way and degree, infamous around the world, partly for having mysterious origins.

-I set about trying to make St. Paul understand what it had, and to make Anthology fans understand that the mystery was solved by an answer that really matters.
-I wanted to connect these two lines and let the power flow.
+I set about trying to reconstruct the meanings of the place, to see if I could get St. Paul to understand what it had, and to make Anthology fans understand that their mystery was solved by answers that really matter.
+I wanted to reconnect the lines and let the power flow.

-Then, the Victoria Theater's neighborhood association asked me to write the nomination to make the threatened Victoria Theater Building an official heritage preservation site.
+Then, in 2008, the Victoria Theater's neighborhood association asked me to write the nomination to make the threatened Victoria Theater Building an official heritage preservation site.

 I jumped at it, especially as I'd spent two years working for a Cultural Resource Management company, editing historic and archaeological survey reports.
 And I fought to get the city ordinance passed.

 Finally, to complete the circuit, I got to work on this essay for the Anthology conference and book.